 The not knowing bit can pick away at you.

 And what if the only feedback he gets is that you are happy, outgoing, and mostly positive?
 This could come from social media like Facebook and Twitter etc., or through friends.
 Remember, if he is to get any feedback, it is better you give THAT impression.
 Better that then the one where you mope around and look depressed.

-Of course, you’ll want to be careful how you do this.
+Of course, you’ll want to be careful about how you do this.
 For example, the no contact rule is often recommended after breaking up.
 It is a sound, recommended step to take… yet it is easy to overdo it.
 There are caveats to consider when implementing “radio silence.”
 And if you do not know them, you will worsen your position.

 Getting back together is a delicate process, not an event.
 It is a journey, not a tactic you find online.
 That’s why it’s good to read this along with the other articles found here.
 You are preparing yourself for the long distance.